olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 ```

 The JSON format works excellent for structured data, as it was designed to do, but does not scale well for logical expressions (unless you want to write expressions as a string, in which case you need another lexer/parser anyway, or give up on any security or sandboxing).

-The Forth-like is tempting, but I think the post-fix notation is just too confusing for any non-technical (and technical...) person to follow and reason about.

-_If_ I had access to a proper lexer/parser lib, I would consider a BASIC-format DSL, too. _And_ if BASIC had proper primitives for structured data...

-In all these cases, the lexer/parser code is kinda trivial.

 ## Parse S-expression in PHP